jenkayco/ATOC5860_Spring2022/readme.txt

 CESM1_LENS_Coupled_Control.cvdp_data.401-2200.nc - data for lab5.
 The data are available on github and can be pushed from the command line.
 But the data are considered large (68 MB) and cannot be pushed via the web-based github GUI.

-6) Application Lab #6 in folder lab6
+6) Application Lab #6 files in folder lab6
 ATOC5860_applicationlab6.docx - guidance on lab6 machine learning
 ATOC5860_applicationlab6_cluster_mesa_data.ipynb - k-means clustering of weather data from Boulder, Colorado NCAR_mesa_data_2016-2021_withmissing.csv - data needed for ATOC5860_applicationlab6_cluster_mesa_data.ipynb